PendalF89/currencyconverter/plugin/readme.txt

 1. Visit 'Plugins > Add New'
 2. Search for 'currencyconverter'
-3. Activate Currency Converter from your Plugins page.
+3. Activate CurrencyConverter from your Plugins page.
 4. Add widgets on yourdomain.com/wp-admin/widgets.php page.

 = From WordPress.org =